-- 4.2 Internal Evaluation: The broad components of evaluation for any course/subject may be as indicated below.
-The total marks for each course with maximum that can be assigned for each component will be as per specific requirements of school.
-For details, kindly refer Part II for school specific inputs - Class-participation/ Individual presentation in class 4.2.1 - Quizzes/ Class test/ Surprise test/ Assignments (announced/unannounced) 4.2.2 - 4.2.3 Individual assignment/ Group assignments/ Presentations/ Decision sheets - 4.2.4 Term papers/Decision sheets/ Project reports - Research Paper Presentations /Viva 4.2.5 - 4.2.6 Tutorials - 4.2.7 Sessional / Mid-term examination - 4.2.8 Any other school specific component - 4.3 It is advisable for every course to have at least 3-4 evaluation components.
-The components of ICA for respective subject should be spelled out at the start of trimester / semester.
-The approximate time of conduct of these individual components needs to be spread across the full trimester / semester. - 4.4 It is the sole responsibility of student to bring to notice any discrepancy in internal marks as soon as it is shared with them.
-Any changes in submitted ICA marks (after the respective teacher submitted the Dean/Director through HOD / Area chairperson) needs to have special permission and approval from Dean/Director of the School/Campus.
+- # Community Engagement and Service: The Curricular component will involve activities that would expose students to the socio-economic issues in society so that the theoretical learnings can be supplemented by actual life experiences to generate solutions to real-life problems.
+30 hrs of contact time per credit in a semester along with 15 hrs of activities such as preparation for community engagement and service, preparation of reports, etc., and independent reading and study.
+Thus, the total learner engaged time would be 180 hours for a 4-credit course. - 4.2 Internal Evaluation: The broad components of evaluation for any course/subject may be as indicated below.
+The total marks for each course with a maximum that can be assigned for each component will be as per the specific requirements of school. - 4.2.1 Mid-Term Test / Lab Work / Term Work - 4.2.2 Class participation/ Viva / presentation / Project work - 4.2.3 Quiz / Assignments / Case Study / Group Discussion - 4.3 Every course should have at least 3-4 evaluation components.
+The components of ICA for respective subjects should be spelled out at the start of the trimester / semester.
+The approximate time of conduct of these individual components needs to be spread across the full trimester / semester. - 4.4 It is the sole responsibility of the student to bring to notice any discrepancy in internal marks as soon as it is shared with them.
+Any changes in submitted ICA marks (after the respective teacher submitted the Dean/Director through HOD / Area chairperson) needs to have special permission and approval from the Dean/Director of the School/Campus.

-Kindly refer Part II for school specific criteria.
+Kindly refer to Part II for school specific criteria, if any.

 - 4.5 Term End examination is a compulsory component.
-The mode of the Term End Examination will depend on Course Learning Outcomes. - Duration of examination 4.6 - 4.6.1 Minimum duration of Mid -Term Examinations: 1 hr. - 4.6.2 Minimum duration of End-Term Examinations: 2 hrs. - 4.6.3 Examination duration can also be more than the above specified time as defined by respective schools. - The internal evaluation marks once shared with the students and finalized cannot be changed subsequently.
-4.7

-- 4.8 For all the programs, the weightage for each component will be specified by the Faculty and will form an integral part of the course outline (as per specific requirement of school/programme).
-The Faculty has flexibility to formulate and implement evaluation system with weightage specified in course outline.
+The mode of the Term End Examination will depend on Course Learning Outcomes. - 4.6 Duration of examination - 4.6.1 Minimum duration of Mid -Term Examinations: 1 hr. - 4.6.2 Minimum duration of End-Term Examinations: 2 hrs. - 4.6.3 Examination duration can also be more than the above specified time as defined by respective schools. - 4.7 The internal evaluation marks once shared with the students and finalized cannot be changed subsequently. - 4.8 For all the programs, the weightage for each component will be specified by the Faculty and will form an integral part of the course outline (as per specific requirements of school/program).
+The Faculty has the flexibility to formulate and implement an evaluation system with weightage specified in course outline.
 While approving the courses, the HOD/Area-in-charge and the Dean/Director/ Associate Dean will ensure that the evaluation components and weightage points assigned to each component are fair.
-Such evaluation components should be announced to students before commencement of course delivery. - 4.9 For grading purpose, the weightage mentioned by the faculty in the course outline will be applied for each component of evaluation irrespective of the marks assigned to the said component for the examination. - 4.10 The minimum number of students to offer a course/s will be decided by Dean/Director of respective schools on the basis of total number of students registered in that particular elective courses.
+Such evaluation components should be announced to students before the commencement of course delivery. - 4.9 For grading purpose, the weightage mentioned by the faculty in the course outline will be applied for each component of evaluation irrespective of the marks assigned to the said component for the examination. - 4.10 The minimum number of students to offer a course/s will be decided by Dean/Director of respective schools on the basis of the total number of students registered in that particular elective courses.